-The islands in the park are easily accessible from points served by Provincial Highway No. 2, which is the direct route from Windsor, Ontario, to Montreal, Quebec.
+These island parks are easily accessible from points served by Provincial Highway No. 2, which is the direct route from Windsor, Ontario, to Montreal, Quebec.
 Motor boat service is available at the larger centres for visitors not possessing their own craft, and regular boat trips are operated daily from Gananoque, Rockport, and Brockville during the summer.
 The Thousand Islands Bridge between Collins Landing, New York, and Ivy Lea, Ontario, crosses the St. Lawrence River in the heart of the Thousand Islands, and affords magnificent views from its elevated spans.